 Everyone at Absolute is so incredibly knowledgeable and so utterly committed to our sport, to our passion.
 Earl and Tom–plus many others–organize the toughest one-day bike race in North America, the Vapor Trail 125.
 The shop actively supports the local high-school mountain-bike team and the kids learn-to-mountain-bike program.
 Absolute also contributes to the hard work of Salida Mountain Trails who build and maintain the amazing local trail network.

-I was introduced to the Absolute family by my dear friend, Reilly, who is also a mechanic at this iconic Colorado shop.
+I was introduced to the Absolute family by my dear friend, Reilly, who was a mechanic at this iconic Colorado shop.
 Being a friend to Reilly, I was instantly brought within the fold.
 Earl would offer me his stand to use after hours, Scot currently stores my Salida townie at his house and I’ve had the great pleasure of showing the owner, Shawn Gillis, my favourite trails in Big Bend.
 Knobbe, Roland, Nate, Craig, Sydney, Aaron, Keith and James; friends I could call upon at a moment’s notice to go for a ride…or to share a beer next door.
 Truly, these are my people.

 When I first road my touring bike from Spokane, Washington to Terlingua, Texas, I rolled into the Desert Sports parking lot and met those who would soon become my desert family.
 Being a part of this amazing group of people has brought me so much happiness, adventure and love.
 And really, isn’t that what makes a shop truly special; the people who own, manage, work and frequent a business.